boeegh/PsChat/readme.md

 ![Screenshot of the chat having pressed H.](/assets/Screenshot-In-Chat-Help.png)

 ## Examples
 * [Bad Code Finder](examples/bad-code-finder.ps1): Powershell script that traverses source codes and uses GPT to find sensitive data.
+Usage: Download the ps1-file, run it (with $ENV:OPENAI_AUTH_TOKEN set) in a directory containing source code.
+* [Dual Minded](examples/dual-minded.ps1): Dual-minded makes OpenAI have both sides of a conversation.
+* [Save and Load](examples/save-and-load-chats.ps1): Simple examples of saving and preloading context for chats.

 ## Extensions
 Extension-framework is wip, but a few built-in extensions are available: